opea-project/docs/examples/ChatQnA/deploy/aipc.md

 ### Embedding Microservice
 The embedding microservice depends on the TEI embedding service.
-In terms of input parameters, it takes in a string, embeds it into a vector using the TEI embedding service and pads other default parameters that are required for the retrieval microservice and returns it.
+In terms of input parameters, it takes in a string, embeds it into a vector using the TEI embedding service and adds other default parameters that are required for the retrieval microservice and returns it.

 ```